2023 MAC Football TV/Streaming Primer: Friday, Sept. 1

 The Chippewas are set to travel an hour or so down US-127 to take on the Michigan State Spartans for the first time since 2019, while the Eastern Michigan Eagles host the Howard Bison at The Factory to open up their shift for 2023.

+Currently airing on all Disney-owned channels on Charter Spectrum: pic.twitter.com/sNlkxSktwy— Timothy Burke (@bubbaprog) September 1, 2023

+Please keep this in mind when reading the schedule below.
+Affected games will be denoted with an asterisk (*) in both the heading and TV/streaming options.

-Below is everything you’ll need to watch and listen to both contests, along with some additional relevant information, such as weather and gambling considerations.
+Below is everything you’ll need to watch and listen to all three contests, along with some additional relevant information, such as weather and gambling considerations.

 Central Michigan Chippewas at Michigan State Spartans

-Note: [Editor’s note: UPDATED at 2:30 p.m.
-ET to reflect Spectrum cable outages on the ESPN family of networks.]